arangodb/velocypack/Jason.md

   - 0x05      : long array (< 2^56 entries, < 2^64 bytes in length)
   - 0x06      : short object (< 256 entries, < 65536 bytes in length)
   - 0x07      : long object (< 2^56 entries, < 2^64 bytes in length)
-  - 0x08      : external (only in memory): a char* and a size_t pointing to the actual place in memory
+  - 0x08      : external (only in memory): a char* pointing to the actual place in memory, where another Jason item resides
   - 0x09      : ID, to be specified, contains a collection ID and a string key, for example as a uint followed by a string, or as 8 bytes little endian unsigned int followed by a